Why Functional Fitness Is Right For You

 Functional Fitness For Your Lifestyle

-Do not get caught up in the crazy workouts you see others performing at the gym or those who have concrete training goals.
+Do not get caught up in the crazy workouts you see others performing at the gym or those with concrete training goals.
 Functional fitness helps you to become stronger in daily tasks to help fight age-related decline.
 Increasing fitness is a boost for yourself and shouldn’t be a burden.
 The workouts should be easy and able to be performed anywhere by anyone.

 Here are examples of fitness activities functional fitness helps:

-- Walking up the stairs
+- Walking up the stairs effortlessly

 Functional Exercises to Incorporate

-Lunges that move through different planes like in the front or the side mimic movements like tying a shoe or vacuuming.
+Lunges that move through different planes, like in the front or the side, mimic movements like tying a shoe or vacuuming.
 It is important to keep your legs bent at a 90-degree angle and make sure your knees do not go over your toes.